Covid 19 coronavirus: Hunters allowed to hunt on private land at alert level 3

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

 The tahr rut begins in late April and is a popular time for hunting in the South Island.
-Tahr ballots allow a select number of hunters authorised aircraft landings in the Hooker-Landsborough and Adams Wilderness areas.
+Tahr ballots allow a select number of hunters' authorised aircraft landings in the Hooker-Landsborough and Adams Wilderness areas.
 As the tahr rut takes place over winter, the 2020 tahr ballots are currently under review.
 We will contact ballot holders with more information in due course.

-At Alert Level 3, people must not head into the backcountry/remote areas, for their safety and the safety of others.
-DOC huts are also not available for use.
+At alert level 3, people must not head into the backcountry/remote areas, for their safety and the safety of others.
+DoC huts are also not available for use.

 Can I still get a hunting permit?

-In order to hunt animals on public conservation land, hunters need a DOC hunting permit.
-DOC has temporarily disabled the function on its website which allows hunters to apply for permits.
-This will be reassessed at Alert Level 2.
+In order to hunt animals on public conservation land, hunters need a DoC hunting permit.
+DoC has temporarily disabled the function on its website which allows hunters to apply for permits.
+This will be reassessed at alert level 2.